Back to the blog

 1.d4 Nf6 2.c4 c5 3.d5 b5

-Black sacrifices a queenside pawn to gain semi-open a- and b-files, pressure along the long diagonal, and endgame prospects with a queenside majority.
+Black sacrifices a queenside pawn for the semi open a- and b-files, long diagonal pressure and an endgame with queenside majority.

 Queen’s Gambit